FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 This has an adverse effect on user experience which is why newer, so-called &ldquo;cloud native&rdquo; applications don't use sticky sessions.
 Instead, cloud native applications put client-specific data (e.g. [session data](https://en.wikipedia.org/wiki/Session_(computer_science)#HTTP_session_token)) in database systems with redundancy.
 Sessions themselves [have their own race condition problems](https://pasztor.at/blog/stop-using-php-sessions/), but that is not a discussion for this lecture.

 {{ quiz("What are HTTP cookies?", [
-    answer("Tasty treats for developers doing good work", false), answer("A tiny piece of information stored on the user's computer", true), answer("A secure way to transfer information from one computer to another", false), ]) }}
+    answer("Tasty treats for developers doing good work"), answer("A tiny piece of information stored on the user's computer"), answer("A secure way to transfer information from one computer to another"), ]) }}

 {{ quiz("What are sticky sessions?", [
-    answer("A connection that is stuck and needs to be terminated", false), answer("A configuration on a load balancer to route requests from the same user to the same backend", true), ]) }}
+    answer("A connection that is stuck and needs to be terminated"), answer("A configuration on a load balancer to route requests from the same user to the same backend"), ]) }}

 {{ quiz("What ISO/OSI network layer do application load balancers work on?", [
-    answer("Layer 1", false),
+    answer("Layer 1"),
-    answer("Layer 2", false),
+    answer("Layer 2"),
-    answer("Layer 3", false),
+    answer("Layer 3"),
-    answer("Layer 4", false),
+    answer("Layer 4"),
-    answer("Layer 7", true),
+    answer("Layer 7"),
 ]) }}

 {{ quiz("What protocol do application load balancers typically balance?", [
-    answer("Ethernet", false),
+    answer("Ethernet"),
-    answer("IP", false),
+    answer("IP"),
-    answer("TCP", false),
+    answer("TCP"),
-    answer("HTTP", true),
+    answer("HTTP"),
 ]) }}

 ## Content Delivery Networks (CDNs)